sangmesh214dx/smart-atm/README.md

 # Starter Next/Hardhat Project

-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning the github, you will want to do the following to get the code running on your computer

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code